 The Plan is funded by monthly contributions from employee deposits and from employer contributions based on the covered payroll of employee members.
 Under the variable rate plan provisions, the contribution rate of the employer is actuarially determined annually.
-The required contribution was determined as part of the December 31, 2021 actuarial valuation using the entry age actuarial cost method.
+The required contribution was determined as part of the December 31, 2022 actuarial valuation using the entry age actuarial cost method.

-The actuarial assumptions at December 31, 2021 included (a) an 7.50% investment rate of return (net of administrative expenses), and (b) a projected salary increase of 4.70%.
+The actuarial assumptions at December 31, 2022 included (a) an 7.50% investment rate of return (net of administrative expenses), and (b) a projected salary increase of 4.70%.
 Both (a) and (b) included an inflation component of 2.50%.
 The actuarial value of assets was determined using techniques that spread the effects of short-term volatility in the market value of investments over a five year period.
-The employer contribution rate was 7.90% and 7.00% for 2022 and 2021.
+The employer contribution rate was 7.04% and 7.90% for 2023 and 2022.
 The deposit rate payable by employee members is the rate of 7.00% as adopted by the governing body of the employer.
-The employer within the options available in the Texas state statutes governing TCDRS.
+The employer deposit rate and the employer contribution rate may be changed by the governing body of the employer within the options available in the Texas state statutes governing TCDRS.

-Contribution Rates
+Contrib ution Rates

-2022 2021
+2023 2022

 Member 7.00% 7.00%

-Employer 7.90% 7.00%
+Employer 7.04% 7.90%

-2022 Employer Contributions 2022 Member Contributions \$ 3,829 3,829
+2023 Employer Contributions 2023 Member Contributions \$ 3,829 3,393